Counterfactual Maps: What They Are and How to Find Them: Experimental Analyses

 \textbf{Result 3.
 CF-Maps is orders of magnitude faster than the state-of-the-art for generating optimal counterfactual explanations, while heuristic baselines are suboptimal and often slower.} Table~\ref{tab:numcf_vs_time_table} compares CF-Maps with existing exact and heuristic baselines across all datasets for random forests with 100 depth-5 trees.
-We report preprocessing time, total time to generate 50 or 1000 counterfactuals, and the average error ratio defined as the factor by which heuristic methods overestimate the distance to the optimal counterfactual.
-Preprocessing includes hyperrectangle extraction and volumetric KD-tree construction (Algorithm~\ref{alg:build}) for CF-Maps, building the mixed-integer formulation for OCEAN, and extracting live regions for LIRE.
+We report the preprocessing time $T_P$, generation time for 1000 counterfactuals $T_{1000}$, and the suboptimality (distance ratio $D$ relative to the optimum) and validity (percentage of failures \%F) of the methods.
+Note that optimal methods such as OCEAN and CF-Maps always guarantee validity (\%F $=0$) and optimality ($D=1.0$).
+LIRE also guarantees validity (\%F $=0$) by design.
+Additional details on the KD-Trees produced during CF-Maps preprocessing, including their size and average number of nodes visited per query, are reported in Table~\ref{tab:kd-tree} in Appendix~\ref{sec:app_kdtree}.

-As shown in the table, heuristic methods incur substantially higher recourse costs, with error ratios reaching up to $10\times$ for LIRE and $3\times$ for FT relative to the optimum.
-Moreover, FT's error ratio is computed only over queries for which a valid counterfactual is found; for the realistic-size random forests considered here, FT fails to return any feasible counterfactual for most queries (from roughly 70\% on COMPAS to 96\% on BC).
+As shown in the table, heuristic methods incur substantially higher recourse costs, with average distances ratio reaching up to $3.4\times$ for LIRE and $3.2\times$ for FT, and $4.8\times$ for DiCE relative to the optimum.
+Moreover, the errors of DiCE and FT are computed only over queries for which a valid counterfactual is found; for the realistic-size random forests considered here, FT fails to return any valid counterfactual for most queries (from roughly 41\% on CP to 93\% on BC), and DiCE also fails on a non-negligible subset of cases, with failure rates up to 16.6\% on FI.
 In contrast, OCEAN consistently returns optimal counterfactuals, but its runtime grows markedly with the number of queries, as each explanation requires solving a new optimization problem.

-CF-Maps avoids both limitations: it delivers globally optimal counterfactuals while achieving query latency comparable to LIRE and orders of magnitude lower than OCEAN (and often FT).
-Figure~\ref{fig:numcf_vs_time} further illustrates that the one-time preprocessing cost is amortized after only a few queries, after which CF-Maps generates optimal counterfactual explanations at very low computational cost, often faster than the considered heuristics.
-Figure~\ref{fig:numcf_vs_time_bis} in Appendix~\ref{sec:additional_results} shows the same trends on the remaining datasets.
+CF-Maps avoids both limitations: it delivers globally optimal counterfactuals while achieving query latency comparable to LIRE and orders of magnitude lower than OCEAN (and often DiCE).
+Figure~\ref{fig:numcf_vs_time} further illustrates the same trend.